 Excerpts from the diary were published in The Radleian Magazine in 1947, the centenary of the founding of the College.
 The first sections of the diary were transcribed into electronic form in 2008.
-The diary was published in blog format between 2009 and 2011 The transcript was edited by Clare Sargent.
+The transcript was edited by Clare Sargent.
 The explanatory articles, etc, are unsigned, and are mostly written by Clare Sargent with the remainder by Andrew Gray.
 Contributions, corrections, or requests for expansion are welcome.

 Please send enquiries or comments to Radley College Archives, or leave a comment on the relevant entries.